nebiolabs/domainator/docs/file_formats.md

 `Domainator` features are domain annotations added to genbank files by `domainate.py` or `domain_search.py`.
 The `cds_id` qualifier is particularly critical as it links the `Domainator` feature to a `CDS` feature.
 Domainator adds a `cds_id` qualifier to any `CDS` feature lacking one.
 The `cds_id` is expected to be unique within a contig.
 The general format for an automatically generated `cds_id` is `[start coordinate]_[strand]_[end coordinate]`.
 Multi-part CDSs, for example CDSs containing introns or crossing the origin are handled in a somewhat more complicated way, as special cases, with the goal being to maintain a one-cds_id to one_cds relation.

+`rstart`, `rend` are the start and end coordinates of the local alignment in the "reference" (i.e. profile). `rlen` is the total length of the reference profile, so you can get an idea of how the local alignment is oriented with respect to the entire reference profile/sequence.

 ```javascript
      Domainator      560..1165
                      /program="hmmsearch"